Cyclokitty/100DaysOfCode2/log.md

 # Day 53: July 20, 2017

 Just did some algos and studied closure.
 I slept in.

+# Day 54: July 21, 2017

+Learned some Flexbox today.
+Looks handy and sometimes Bootstrap is too, too much.
+I'm enjoying flexbox.
+I will use it in projects.

+Also, worked on an algo.
+Still need to do more work on closures and the other interview questions.